-Located on the campus of Florida State University, the stadium has welcomed more than four million people since it was opened in 1983 and has provided fans with the feeling of having “the best seat in the house” to watch the finest in college baseball action.
-On April 2, 2005 Florida State University dedicated the field at Dick Howser Stadium to current head coach Mike Martin.
-Florida State’s skipper for the last 37 years coaches on the diamond bearing his name, Mike Martin Field at Dick Howser Stadium.
+Located on the campus of Florida State University, Dick Howser Stadium has welcomed more than four million people since it was opened in 1983 and has provided fans with the feeling of having “the best seat in the house” to watch the finest in college baseball action.
+On April 2, 2005, Florida State University dedicated the field at Dick Howser Stadium to former head coach Mike Martin.
+Florida State’s skipper from 1980 through 2019, Martin spent the final 14 years of his career coaching on the field bearing his name, Mike Martin Field at Dick Howser Stadium.

 There are on-going efforts to keep Dick Howser Stadium one of the top facilities in college baseball.
-Truly a “player’s ballpark,” the stadium has had many upgrades even since the $12 million renovation was completed.
-In 2005 an upgraded $50,000 sound system was installed and an enhanced exterior brick façade as the outfield walls now match the exterior grandstand of the stadium.
+Truly a “player’s ballpark,” the stadium has had many upgrades since the $12 million renovation was completed.
+In 2005, an upgraded $50,000 sound system was installed and an enhanced exterior brick façade as the outfield walls now match the exterior grandstand of the stadium.
 During the summer of 2011, the field underwent a major face lift in which a new drainage system was put in place in the outfield.
 New sod was also laid in both the infield and outfield, while new clay was deposited in the infield to regulate moisture.
 The foul territory, from the edge of the outfield grass in front of the first base dugout all the way around to the third base dugout, was lined with turf.
-The most recent addition to Howser Stadium will find the greatest fans in the nation staying cool as seven new 14-foot fans were installed in the grandstand.

 Dick Howser Stadium, named after the late Kansas City Royals and Florida State manager who was also Florida State’s first-ever baseball All-American, is a showcase befitting one of the top collegiate teams in the nation.
 From the beautifully manicured playing surface to the chair back seats, Howser Stadium is one of the best places in the country to watch a college baseball game.

 The stadium was dedicated in honor of Dick Howser in March of 1988 prior to an exhibition game between Florida State and the Kansas City Royals, two of Howser’s former teams.
-As part of the stadium dedication, Kansas City all-stars George Brett and Bo Jackson helped unveil a new $150,000 matrix scoreboard and a bronze bust of Howser.
-While the bust of Howser still stands in Haggard Baseball Plaza, the matrix scoreboard was replaced in January 2004 with a new $800,000 video board.
-The state-of-the-art scoreboard provides lineups, statistics and replays throughout the game and stands 40 feet high and 70 feet wide.
+As part of the stadium dedication, Kansas City all-stars George Brett and Bo Jackson helped unveil a new $150,000 matrix scoreboard and a bronze bust of Howser, which currently stands in Haggard Plaza near the first base entrance.

 Prior to the 1986 season, a screen was added to the top of the right field wall, increasing in five-foot increments from 20 feet in the power alley to 30 feet in right field — giving a unique effect.